vocdoni/docs/README.md

 We want to bring decentralized voting to mass adoption.
 This requires a solution that has a user experience at the level of current centralized solutions.

+We achieve this by externalizing the heavy lifting to `relay` network, and unloading the end-user clients

 + Minimize transactions to the blockchain.
-Could potentially be used in Ethereum Mainnet
+Can potentially be used in the Ethereum Mainnet
 + `Voter` does not write, only reads from the blockchain
 + `Voter` can participate with an ultra-light-client (static web/app)
 + Secure vote anonymization using ZK-snarks
-+ Data availability via distributed filesystems such as IPFS
++ Data availability via distributed filesystems (IPFS)
 + Economically incentivized, `relay` network performs actions, not possible by light-clients.

 ![overall](https://github.com/vocdoni/docs/raw/master/img/overall_design.png)